oist/plessy_pairwiseGenomeComparison/README.md

-# Pairwise Genome Alignment
+# Read to Genome Alignment

 ## Outputs

-For each _query_ genome, this pipeline will align it to the _target_ genome, post-process the alignments and produce dot plots visualisations at different steps of the workflow.
+For each _query_ set of reads, this pipeline will align them to the _target_ genome, and post-process the alignments to keep the best matches and remove low-confidence hits.
 Each file contains a name suffix that indicates in which order they were created.

  - `01.original_alignment`
- - `02.plot`
- - `03.split`
- - `04.plot`
- - `05.split`
- - `06.plot`
- - `07.postmasked`
+ - `02.split`
- - `08.plot`
+ - `03.postmasked`

 ## Mandatory parameters